Kenvue-cbi-digitalanalytics/kenvue-ga4-dl-spec/docs/gtm-scripts/kenvue-global-brand-gtm-code.md

-# Kenvue DXP Global GTM Code
+# Kenvue DXP GTM Code
-This document is a quick reference to implement the Global GTM Container across all Kenvue Corporate sites.
-For any questions regarding this content please contact Steven Rowe - srowe32@its.jnj.com
+This document is a quick reference to implement the GTM Container across all Kenvue brand sites.
+For any questions regarding this content please contact Analytics Team - ra-jx2-cbi-digital06@kenvue.com

 ## HTML Code For All Production Sites
-Add the following snippet to every page inside the `<head>` tag as high as possible:
+Add the following snippet to every page inside the `<head>` as high as possible:

 ```html
 <!-- Google Tag Manager -->